ijse/freemarker.js/README.md

 *Freemarker.js* is bridge API for [fmpp](http://fmpp.sourceforge.net/) to make [Freemarker](http://freemarker.org) available with node.js.

-100% language support as Freemarker on Java.
+100% language support like Freemarker on Java.

 # References